hongde88/firefox-workspace-manager/README.md

-# A Workspace Manager Extension for FireFox
+# A Workspace Manager Extension for Firefox

 Let's group your tabs into workspaces to navigate through tabs more efficiently.